itiligent/TrueNAS-Tricks/spindown-fix-instructions.md

 This command:

-* Creates a custom script in the current directory to mount the new overalys at boot.
+* Creates a custom boot script to mount the new overalys at on startup.
-* Prints on screen the exact TrueNAS command you will need to call the newly created Init script.
+* Prints on screen the exact TrueNAS init command you will need to call the newly created boot script.

-Next, add the provided Init command under **System | Advanced Settings | Init/Shutdown scripts** with these additional settings:
+Next, add the provided init command under **System | Advanced Settings | Init/Shutdown scripts** with these additional settings:

 ```text
 Type: Command